amansharmadev/tennis/README.md

-* Info: This game was the made for fun when I was learning Javascript
+* Info: This game was made for fun when I was learning Javascript